benhoyt/symplate/README.md

         _write(u'\n')

         return u''.join(_output)

+As you can see, apart from a tiny premable, it's about as fast and direct as it could possibly be (in pure Python).

 Basic Symplate syntax errors like mismatched `{%`'s are raised as `symplate.Error`s when the template is compiled.
 However, most Python